-All investment property having a limited useful life is depreciated using the straight-line method over the estimated useful lives, estimated to be 40 years.
+All investment property having a limited useful life is depreciated using the straight-line method over the estimated useful lives, estimated to range from 25 to 40 years.
 Land has an unlimited useful life and is therefore not depreciated.
 Investment property is depreciated from the date of acquisition.